Oleksandr Kucher: International career

 Kucher made his debut for the Ukraine national team on 15 August 2006 in a 6–0 friendly victory over Azerbaijan.
 He scored his first goal for Ukraine on 11 October 2006 in a 2–0 Euro 2008 qualifying match victory over Scotland.
 He was part of Ukraine's squad as they co-hosted UEFA Euro 2012 with Poland, but did not feature in the group stage exit.
 Four years later, Kucher was again part of his country's 23-man roster to participate in the UEFA Euro 2016.
 This time, he made one appearance for Ukraine, in a 1–0 loss to Poland, as Ukraine was once again eliminated at the group stage.

+Coaching career

+Metalist Kharkiv

+He ended his playing career in March 2020.
+Subsequently, in July 2020, Kucher was appointed to the position of head coach of the newly formed FC Metal, which was renamed FC Metalist in June of the following year.

+Dnipro-1

+In July 2022, he became the head coach of Dnipro-1.
+Kucher moved to the Dnipro-1 from Metalist Kharkiv together with his assistant Yuriy Ushmaev, the vice-president of the Kharkiv club Yevhen Krasnikov, the club's sports director Papa Gueye, the selectionist Jader da Silva and six players — Vladyslav Rybak, Volodymyr Tanchyk, Serhiy Horbunov, Eduard Sarapiy, Ruslan Babenko and team captain Farès Bahlouli.

+Chornomorets Odesa

+On 24 March 2025, Ukrainian Premier League club Chornomorets Odesa announced they had appointed Kucher as new head coach.
+He made his debut against Karpaty Lviv on 30 March 2025.